Piers Morgan Uncensored

 Piers: Let me ask you about Russia.
 I mean, you’re perceived to be somebody very sympathetic to Russia, to the extent that in the Ukraine war—and correct me if I’m wrong here—but with the Ukraine war, you feel that this was not necessarily justified but an inevitable response.

 George: Provoked.
+I’ll go with provoked

-Piers: I’ll go with provoked, which is what Farage said.
+Piers: Which is what Farage said.

 George: Yeah, and not just Farage, but Macron today, who said he’s going to continue his dialogue with Putin.

+Piers: You have to try.
 You have to try.
-You have to try.

-Piers: In terms of provocation, I’m very curious about this because here’s my thing about the provocation.
+In terms of provocation, I’m very curious about this because here’s my thing about the provocation.
 Ukraine voted by a massive majority, 90-something percent of the people, in the 90s, to become an independent, democratic, sovereign country in Europe.
 And they were then persuaded by the international community to give up their nuclear deterrent defense.

 George: Well, it wasn’t theirs.
 It was the Soviet—